Naomi Williams Wiradjuri Poetry Prize, 2022

-The Naomi Williams Poetry Prize is named in honour of Nay who was a strong, proud Wiradjuri woman from the Tumut/Brungle area of NSW.
+The Naomi Williams Poetry Prize is named in honour of Nay who was a strong, proud Wiradjuri woman from the Brungle/Tumut area of NSW.

 Nay loved to write poetry about the river, her family and all the elements of love that she treasured.

-This poetry prize aims to support other Wiradjuri writers and to create more poetry about life in Wiradjuri country.
+This poetry prize aims to support other Wiradjuri writers and encourage more poetry about life in Wiradjuri country.

 Artwork by Naomi Williams.